Updated: Sep 2, 2021

 Here's the thing, joy can't co-exist within a mind that can only see and feel pain.
 It needs light to thrive.
 It needs gratitude.
 It needs the wisdom that comes with knowing that everything is temporary and that just as our breath rises and falls, so too does suffering.
 We are in a sense continually arriving.
 But, when we're trapped in this endless pain collection cycle everything seems out of our control.
 Life is happening to us.
 We don't realize that we're co-creators of life.
 As pain collectors, we're life's victims.
 And no one can thrive in that kind of soil.

 So, how can we break the cycle?
 First, we need to suspend disbelief that things can be different.
 This means expanding our minds, in a sense, to entertain the notion that life is part destiny and part free will.
 Sure, some things are beyond our control.
 Absolutely.
 But how we think about those things are not.
 If we start to allow ourselves to see the positive things despite the negative events in our lives, we can make room for joy and gratitude.
 This means casting aside our beliefs about justice and fairness.

 Justice and fairness beliefs

-Our concept of fairness and justice start when we're young.
+Our conception of fairness and justice start when we're young.
 For those who don't have a history of trauma, it could be good to examine these concepts.
 You might find as you explore, that you're carrying very old paradigms.

 However, if you've experienced early childhood trauma there could be parts of you that still want justice for what you went through.
 Sometimes children need to make sense of the unimaginable with a developing brain that doesn't have the capacity to understand.This can take years to sort out as an adult.
 And that's ok!
 We all need to go through each gate of trauma-healing in our own time, which also means doing somatic experience work and nervous system regulation training.
 There's no fast forwarding though it (sadly).
 I spent decades wading through it.